s4k10503/YOLOv4ONNX/README.md

 docker run -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v /path/on/host:/path/in/container --device=/dev/video0:/dev/video0 yolov4_onnx
 ```

 Note: Replace /path/on/host and /path/in/container with the appropriate paths to mount the directory from your host machine into the container.

 Security Note: Before running the container, make sure to execute xhost + on the host machine to allow connections to the X server.

 ```bash
 xhost +
 ```

+After you are done, restrict the X server access again with:

 ```bash
 xhost -